 If you like it have their black squid ink gelato next time :-) Tell me what it's like - I didn't have the courage to try it.

-Superb value, and right in the heart of the old town, is B&B Residenza Cardinale.
+Superb value, and right in the heart of the old town, is B&B Island Vista Mare.

-For something more luxurious try the lovely Hotel Rocca Della Sena, which is but a flight of private steps away from the beach and boasts stunning sea view.
+For an affordable luxury option try the lovely Hotel Rocca Della Sena, which is but a flight of private steps away from the beach and boasts stunning sea views.
 Try to get one of the rooms with a view.
 They sell out fast though so book early.

 During May, June or September you'll get great prices in hotels and restaurants and there are far fewer tourists too.
 Most of the tourists here are Italian but they tend to arrive in August, while Dutch and German tourists prefer July.
 And the English speaking tourists?
 Well there are hardly any yet!